 The Licensees (Capital Adequacy) Rules 2021 (the “Capital Adequacy Rules”) set out the minimum capitalisation requirements for licensing.

 For a designated trustee or designated custodian of an open-ended collective investment scheme, minimum net assets of £4,000,000 are required.

-For a designated manager of a collective investment scheme, minimum net assets of £100,000 are required.
+For a designated administrator of a collective investment scheme, minimum net assets of £100,000 are required.

 For an ordinary licensee acting as manager of a collective investment scheme (for example a general partner of a limited partnership), minimum net assets of £10,000 are required.

-Certain fund related activities being undertaken may be classified as a regulated activity under The Regulation of Fiduciaries, Administration Businesses and Company Directos, etc. (Bailiwick of Guernsey) Law, 2000 (the "Fiduciaries Law").
+Certain fund related activities being undertaken may be classified as a regulated activity under The Regulation of Fiduciaries, Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law, 2020 (the “Fiduciaries Law”).
 If the activity being undertaken does not also require a POI Licence (in which case there is an exemption under the Fiduciaries Law), a specific discretionary exemption may need to be applied for.
-This costs £1,071.
-Typical examples of this are where a Guernsey company acts as a "passive" general partner to a fund constituted as a limited partnership, but does not do so by way of business under the POI Law (which therefore does not trigger a POI Licence requirement).
+This costs £1,270.